Does ExpressVPN Have a Free Trial?

 3 Days vs 7 Days: The Conflicting Claims

-The Takeaway: You may see either 3 days or 7 days depending on the store page, billing path, or rollout.
-Based on the billing being handled by Apple or Google, the store listing you see at checkout is probably the safest thing to trust for your specific account.
+The Takeaway: You may see either 3 days or 7 days depending on the store page, billing path, region, or rollout.
+Because billing is handled through Apple or Google for mobile trials, the terms shown inside the App Store or Google Play checkout flow are the safest source of truth for your specific account.

 The 30-Day Money-Back Guarantee Workaround